 As time went on, there was a progressive decrease in plaque, and this correlated very well with the progressive decrease in gingivitis.

 However, there was no other group to compare the results with.
 How well would coconut compare with a more intensive therapy, like a powerful antiseptic?

 In 2016 there was the first randomized controlled trial that compared coconut oil pulling to chlorhexidine, a topical/oral antiseptic.
 They tested to see how well each therapy worked to reduce Strep. mutans count in the saliva.
 Strep mutans is a bacteria that has long been known to contribute to tooth decay (9) and in severe cases, or when a tooth abscess is present, can cause endocarditis (10), a very serious heart condition.

 “Statistically significant reduction in S. mutans count was seen in both the coconut oil pulling and Chlorhexidine group.

 Oil pulling can be explored as a safe and effective alternative to Chlorhexidine.”

-Similarly, a recent study comparing sesame seed oil with chlorhexidine showed that they both were effective at reducing the plaque index, gingival index, objective and subjective organoleptic scores and anaerobic bacterial colony count.
+Similarly, a recent study comparing sesame seed oil with chlorhexidine showed that they both were about equally effective at reducing the plaque index, gingival index, objective and subjective organoleptic scores and anaerobic bacterial colony count.
 There were no significant differences between the two treatments.
 (11)